 Dental Crown Procedure

-Next, your dentist will want to take an impression of your teeth and send it off to a lab.
-The lab will be responsible for designing a dental crown customized to your tooth.
-In the meantime, the dentist will place aon top of your tooth to tide you over.
+Next, we'll take impressions of your teeth and send them off to a lab.
+The lab will be responsible for crafting a dental crown that's customized to your tooth.
+In the meantime, Dr. Yun will place a temporary crown on top of your tooth to protect it.

 Cost of Dental Crowns

 There are a lot of factors that will affect the.
 As such, you'll need to schedule a consultation with Dr. Yun to discuss your treatment plan in more detail.
 Depending on your circumstances, a crown may be part of a larger treatment plan to restore your smile.

 We also recommend that you check your insurance coverage.
 This will allow you to prepare for any out-of-pocket expenses.
 For example, you may need to meet a deductible before you can start paying coinsurance.